aplteam/Tatin/docs/TatinForContributors.md

    When a test fails then the test framework stops, and the developer can investigate on the spot.

-1. You might want to execute the test suite automatically (batch mode), meaning that the tests would not attempt to interact with a user.
-(This implies that test cases that depend on a user won't be executed.
+1. You might want to execute the test suite automatically (batch mode), meaning that the tests should not attempt to interact with a user.
+(That means that test cases that depend on a user won't be executed.
 Tatin has only a few test cases that fall into this category; more than 95% of the tests are batchable)

    This might be required by an automated build process.